-->

 Thylacine

 Also known as a Tasmanian tiger, this now-extinct marsupial looked something like a canine, but had a stiff tail like that of kangaroos, and curious stripes along their hindquarters similar to a tiger.
 Thylancines were one of the few marsupials in which both genders had pouches, the other species being the water opossum.
-They could open their jaws usually wide, up to 80 degrees, and would give 'threat yawns' when agitated.
+They could open their jaws unusually wide, up to 80 degrees, and would give 'threat yawns' when agitated.

 Captive thylacines (Tasminaian tigers).